-Circulation heaters, sometimes called In Line Heaters, are compact heating units used in a variety of ways across industry.
+Circulation heaters, sometimes called In-Line Heaters, are compact heating units used in a variety of ways across industry.
 Common applications for circulation heaters include heating liquids and gases.
-These heaters are especially popular in the oil and gas industry, where they are used to control the viscosity of a oil and crude.
+These heaters are especially popular in the oil and gas industry, where they are used to control the viscosity of oil and crude.

 Choosing the circulation heater which is right for your application is a careful process which requires the procurement officer to exercise critical judgement and knowledge of engineering if the ideal solution is to be found and implemented.
 The purpose of this article is to provide a concise, and more importantly, digestible guide which will assist you in finding the ideal circulation heater for your applications.

 However, choosing the right heater for your application is only the first step.
 Next, you must determine the precise heat requirements for your process to inform your choice of construction materials for the various components of the heater.
 Choosing a material for the flanges, vessel, and heating element sheath is critical for ensuring your heater consistently performs to it’s highest potential for as long as possible.
 The Watt density of the heater also depends on the temperature requirements, and we will cover all of these topics in this article to help you determine which heater will meet your needs.